Priyavarthini08/mental-health-chatbot/README.md

 mental health support, allowing individuals to seek assistance conveniently and provide instant responses to user queries, ensuring timely support for individuals experiencing emotional distress or seeking guidance.

+# Dataset Description
+This Dataset contains basic conversations, mental health FAQs, classical therapy conversations, Doctors' contact details and general advice provided to people suffering from anxiety and depression.

+This dataset contains intents.
+An “intent” is the intention behind a user's message.
+For instance, If I were to say “I am sad” to the chatbot, the intent, in this case, would be “sad”.
+Depending upon the intent, there is a set of Patterns and Responses appropriate for the intent.